monetaproject/blockauth/README.md

 }
 ```

-The current capacity for this method is 80 bytes which is the current __maximum__ size utilized by the current implementation.
+The current capacity for this method is 80 bytes, which is the __fuly__ utilized by the this implementation.

 This restriction of 80 bytes applies to the Bitcoin, Litecoin, Dogecoin and DashPay blockchains.
 Other blockchains with less restrictions would allow for additional features.